 Integrated marketing takes a holistic view of services, in which coordination of touchpoints is one major part of linking what is termed contact experiences to the brand.
 As a savvy marketer, you need to be able to understand the behavior of your audience so that you can pick the right mix of tactics and use them at the right time.
 It takes excellent strategic skills and the ability to translate your marketing into the right messaging to each of your target audiences.
 All the data is out there but you need to understand it, analyze it and use it!
 More than this, it takes an empathy for customer buying behavior to ensure that the mix of touchpoints are appropriate.
 You need an inside-out approach or customer centricity.

 To own the buyer’s journey, we need to have a manageable set of critical touchpoints that allows us to focus and have a better impact on our customers’ perceptions.
-These touchpoints need to be.
+These touchpoints need to be distinctive, well-conceived, and synchronized.
 We need to break down the customer experience into distinct moments from the customer’s point of view:

 - What are the customer’s most urgent needs, insecurities, expectations upon an approach point?